This user agreement will be effective for all users as of November 15, 2022.

 If your PayPal balance becomes negative for any reason, that negative PayPal balance represents an amount that you owe to PayPal.
 PayPal may deduct these amounts from funds that are added to your PayPal account later, either by you or from payments you receive.
 If you have more than one PayPal account, we may set off a negative PayPal balance in one PayPal account against a PayPal balance in your other PayPal account(s).
 If you continue using your PayPal account when it has a negative balance, you authorize PayPal to combine the negative balance with any debit or transaction sent from your account when that combination is disclosed to you in advance of initiating the debit or transaction.

-If you manage your PayPal balance in multiple currencies, and the PayPal balance for one of the currencies becomes negative for any reason, PayPal may set off the negative PayPal balance by using funds you maintain in a different currency.
-If you have a negative PayPal balance in non-Canadian Dollars for a period of 21 days or longer, PayPal will convert this negative PayPal balance to Canadian Dollars.
-In either case, a currency conversion may be required, and you will be required to pay a currency conversion fee.
+If you hold funds in a PayPal account in multiple currencies, and the balance for one of the currencies becomes negative for any reason, PayPal may set off the negative PayPal balance by using funds you maintain in a different currency.
+If you have a negative balance in non-Canadian Dollars for a period of 21 days or longer, PayPal will convert this negative balance to Canadian Dollars.
+In either case, a currency conversion will be necessary, and PayPal’s transaction exchange rate (including our currency conversion fee) will be used.

 In addition to the above, if you have a past due amount owed to us, our affiliates, or eBay, PayPal may debit your PayPal account to pay any amounts that are past due.
 This includes amounts owed by using our various products such as Xoom or Braintree.

 If any proceeding by or against you is commenced under any provision of the Bankruptcy and Insolvency Act, as amended, or under any other bankruptcy or insolvency law, we’ll be entitled to recover all reasonable costs or expenses (including reasonable legal fees and expenses) incurred in connection with the enforcement of this user agreement.